 Impact statements are just that — your chance to make an impact on your audience.
 When Housing Authorities devote the resources to creating a well-crafted report, it provides an open door for their audiences to walk through and learn more.

 About Michelle Venus:

-Michelle is Toolbox’s business development goddess.
-Outside of bringing the biz to the ‘Box, Michelle is a natural storyteller and avid enthusiast of local art and live music.
-You can often find her pedaling her bike through town and on the trails, seeking and sourcing inspiration.
+Michelle is Toolbox Creative’s business development goddess.
+Outside of fostering relationships with mission-driven organizations, Michelle is a natural storyteller and avid enthusiast of local art and live music.
+You can often find her pedaling her bike through Old Town Fort Collins, seeking and sourcing information.

 About Toolbox Creative:

 Toolbox Creative is a branding and marketing firm based in Fort Collins, Colorado with a strong focus on helping Housing and Redevelopment Authorities assess their brand equity, clarify their positioning and amplify their voices — creating lasting impact.